Apirone/apirone-api-php/docs/Helpers.md

 ```

-You can use this helper for [account](Account.md#account-addresses) / [wallet](Wallet.md#wallet-addresses) addressed requests
+You can use this helper for [account](Account.md#account-addresses) / [wallet](Wallet.md#wallet-addresses) addresses requests

 ## Callback Helper

-Once the account, wallet or address is created, an optional callback parameter can be applied to control certain operations, e.g. confirmation of transactions, receipt of funds, and so on.
+Once an account, wallet, or address is created, an optional callback parameter can be applied to control certain operations, e.g. confirmation of transactions, receipt of funds, and so on.
 It is an object of a specified URL page and user's data parameters.

-Callback parameter looks like this
+The callback parameter looks like this

 ```json
 ...